HVAC Training Schools in Oregon – Degrees & Certification

 • Accreditation: Northwest Commission on Colleges and Universities (NWCCU)

-• Expected Time to Completion: AAS (2 years); Certificates (less than 1 year)
+• Expected Time to Completion: AAS (two years); Certificates (less than one year)

-For residents of more rural areas of Oregon or those who have difficulty attending an on-campus program or apprenticeship, there are some e-training options available.
+Some e-training options are available for residents of more rural areas of Oregon or those who have difficulty attending an on-campus program or apprenticeship.

 To discover how to pursue distance-based education in this field, check out the online HVAC programs page.